 - CCJN 4360 Women and Minorities in the Media

 - CCJN 4370 Law and Ethics in a High-Tech World

 - CCJN 4393 Civil Rights and the Media

 Minor or Second Major and Free Electives (hours vary as needed to meet

 University residency and degree requirements

 The honors program in journalism is highly selective.
-At midterm of the sophomore year, and again at midterm of the junior year, declared journalism majors with a GPA of 3.5 or better can apply to the honors program.
+At midterm of the sophomore year, and again at midterm of the junior year, declared journalism majors with a GPA of 3.500 or better can apply to the honors program.
 All interested students, including those who have been previously awarded honors scholarships, need to apply for admission to the program.
-Those wishing to graduate with distinction in journalism must complete six hours of honors cultural formations and 12 hours of honors coursework within the Division of Journalism.
-Where specific honors sec- tions are not offered in the Division of Journalism, students may work with individual professors to develop appropriate honors coursework within regular classes, subject to approval of the honors program director.
-Three hours must be in honors skills, three hours in honors topical studies and three hours in honors critical studies.
-In addition, seniors must complete CCJN 5308 as a directed study and produce an honors thesis.
-For further information, contact the honors program director, Division of Journalism, Meadows School of the Arts, 280 Umphrey lee, Southern Methodist University, Dallas TX 75275.
+Those wishing to graduate with distinction in journalism must complete six hours of honors coursework within the Division of Journalism.
+Where specific honors sections are not offered in the Division of Journalism, students may work with individual professors to develop appropriate honors coursework within regular classes, subject to approval of the honors program director.
+Three hours must be in honors skills; the remaining three hours must come from either honors topical studies or honors critical studies.
+In addition, seniors must complete JOUR 5308 as a directed study and produce an honors thesis.
+For further information, students should contact the honors program director, Division of Journalism, Meadows School of the Arts, 280 Umphrey Lee, Southern Methodist University, Dallas TX 75275.
 The honor society is separate from the honors program.
 At midterm of the senior year, the top 10 percent of the graduating class is invited for membership in Kappa Tau Alpha, the Journalism Mass Communication Honor Society.